csmann/swift-style-guide/README.markdown

 ### Protocol Conformance

+ TODO: This is certainly a matter of preference and open to discussion

  In particular, when adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.

 **Preferred:**